6 min read

 Rolling out the Azure Arc Connected Machine Agent using the Update Management goes through the following process:

-• Automatically creates Azure Active Directory Service Principal.
+- Automatically creates Entra ID Service Principal.
 It uses this for authentication and onboarding.
 The main Azure Arc configuration panel shows all the service principals.

 Using other agent deployment methods, you can create Service Principals through the UI, PowerShell, or Azure CLI.
 But in this case, everything will be taken care of for you.